w3c/resource-timing/Explainers/Content-Type.md

 # Content-Type in Resource Timing

-Proposal to add a new field `contentType` to PerformanceResourceTiming which holds a string corresponding to the content type of the fetched resource
+Proposal to add a new field `contentType` to PerformanceResourceTiming which holds a string corresponding to the Content-type header of the fetched resource

 ## Use cases